Big Changes in Minnesota Agriculture: 1900-1955

-Three big developments followed the Dust Bowl days: Hybrid seeds, livestock vaccines, and commercial fertilizers.
+Three big developments followed the Dust Bowl days: Hybrid seeds, livestock vaccines, and commercial fertilizers and new technology.

 Discuss: Why do you think people were motivated to develop these things?
 How did each help agriculture — and people?

 After about 1950, scientists developed new crop protection chemicals to control weeds, pests, insects, and diseases.
 That means higher crop yields.
-Farmers are trained to use these chemicals with great care and caution to protect groundwater, air, soil, animals, and themselves.
+Farmers are trained to use these chemicals with great care and caution.
 The challenge continues to find the best ways to feed the world while protecting natural resources.